evant/redux/README.md

 I've seen a few of these floating around, but this one has some specific benefits over other implementations.
 * Any object can be used as an action or state.
 * Built-in functions to help compose reducers
-* Middlware that's actually implemented like you'd expect.
+* Middleware that's actually implemented like you'd expect.
 * A port of the thunk middleware.
 * A fully-fleshed android sample.